change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 # Selection, Subsetting and Sorting a `DataFrame`

-When exploring our data we will often want to modfiy specific rows, columns,  or entries that satisfy certain conditions.
+When exploring our data we will often want to modify specific rows, columns,  or entries that satisfy certain conditions.
 We may want to either look at a single column of the data or work with a subset of the original data.
 Furthermore, it is often helpful to sort our data set using a particular relation to identify patterns and to understand the data's structure.
-For example, suppose the original dataset we acquire and want to analyze describes a sport team's performance for each game during a season and its original order is chronological.
-It may be interesting to sort the game play statistics using a different relation such as number of points scored to easily identify high and low scoring games.
+For example, suppose the original dataset we acquire and want to analyze describes a sports team's performance for each game during a season and its original order is chronological.
+It may be interesting to sort the gameplay statistics using a different relation such as number of points scored to easily identify high and low-scoring games.

-As with previous modules you should follow along in the notebook, which can be opened by clicking the Open in Colab button above.
+As with previous modules, you should follow along in the notebook, which can be opened by clicking the Open in Colab button above.

 ## Selection

-Selecting data from a `DataFrame` intuitive and builds on concepts we discussed in the previous module.
+Selecting data from a `DataFrame` is intuitive and builds on concepts we discussed in the previous module.
 A `DataFrame` holds column names, called headers, and row names, called indexes.
 Depending on how we loaded the data these might be integers, strings (text) or combinations of both.

 In the context of the table shown in the image below, Pandas allows us to choose specific combinations of rows and columns from the associated DataFrame.
 We will cover some ways to do that in the sections that follow: